 During a severe economic crisis, if ever the deposit holders begin doubting the bank’s health, they would rush to withdraw their savings before the bank collapses.
 The trouble would arise if everyone decides to do it at the same time, for the bank does not hold enough cash to pay up every account holder.

-The risks posed to the macro-economy are high indeed.
 Thus, long lines get formed while withdrawal limits are imposed when there is a paucity of money supply relative to demand.
 This is known as a “bank run” and can result in the rationing of money demand.
 So, for instance, people who wish to exchange their holdings of cash will not get as much money as they desire; they demand Rs1,000 but are forced to accept only Rs 50 in currency.

 This results in severe problems.
 Consumer demand and economic activity get curtailed for want of a medium of transaction.
 Small business owners are not able to pay wages in cash and banks have to divert their attention from other pressing matters.
 Local government bodies that collect payments in cash face difficulty in raising revenue.

 While a traditional bank run implies that people doubt the value of their bank assets and move to currency, demonetisation results in the opposite move: Wealth-holders realize that their stocks of cash are worthless and make the shift to new currency—intermediated through banks—and bank deposits.
 Because no bank carries that much currency with it, withdrawal restrictions are imposed, even when the government ensures that it will make good on providing as much currency as needed.